pasha112sergey/depop_extension/README.md

 >
 > 2. I would also like to figure out how to intercept the API call to obtain the shipping label.
 The constant tab switching is annoying to the user as their application focus always jumps to the opened URL.
 >
 > 3. Extensive testing needs to be conducted on different orders of various sizes and edge cases like separate orders from the same users to verify functionality.
-This, unfortunately cannot be tested until such an order actually comes in.
+This, unfortunately, cannot be tested until such an order actually comes in.
 For now, the application works.

 # Results